JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 - bundleUUID: UUID (Foreign Key for: OML Bundle)
 - disjointTaxonomyParentUUID: UUID (Foreign Key for: OML ConceptTreeDisjunction)
 - disjointLeafUUID: UUID (Foreign Key for: OML Concept)

+# 5 OML Descriptions Glossary {#oml-descriptions-glossary}
+# 5.1 OML Descriptions Glossary of 4 Abstract Definitions {#oml-descriptions-abstract-glossary}
+## OML ConceptualEntitySingletonInstance

+An OML ConceptualEntitySingletonInstance defines an instance of an OML ConceptualEntity.
+An OML ConceptualEntitySingletonInstance maps to an [OWL2 NamedIndividual].
+The semantics depends on the kind of OML ConceptualEntity classifier:
+- If the OML ConceptualEntity is the domain for at least at least one OML DataRelationshipFromEntity with `isIdentityCriteria=true`, then the [OWL2-DL] mapping includes an [OWL2 Key Axiom] forcing that all distinctly named OML ConceptualEntitySingletonInstance must have different values for each OML DataRelationshipFromEntity with `isIdentityCriteria=true`.
+- otherwise, distinctly named OML ConceptualEntitySingletonInstance represent semantically different instances.

+{APIs: **Normalized**, **Functional**}

+Abstract definition with 1 generalization:
+ - OML SingletonInstance

+and with 2 specializations:
+ - OML ConceptInstance
+ - OML ReifiedRelationshipInstance

+## OML DescriptionBoxRelationship

+An OML DescriptionBoxRelationship is a directed binary relationship from an OML DescriptionBox source to an OML Module target.

+{APIs: **Normalized**, **Functional**}

+Abstract definition with 1 generalization:
+ - OML ModuleElement

+and with 2 specializations:
+ - OML DescriptionBoxExtendsClosedWorldDefinitions
+ - OML DescriptionBoxRefinement

+## OML SingletonInstance

+An OML SingletonInstance defines an instance of either an OML ConceptualEntity or of an OML Structure.

+{APIs: **Normalized**, **Functional**}

+Abstract definition with 1 generalization:
+ - OML TerminologyInstanceAssertion

+and with 2 specializations:
+ - OML ConceptualEntitySingletonInstance
+ - OML DataStructureTuple

+## OML TerminologyInstanceAssertion

+An OML TerminologyInstanceAssertion is a logical OML TerminologyThing defined in an OML TerminologyDescription.

+{APIs: **Normalized**, **Functional**}

+Abstract definition with 2 generalizations:
+ - OML ModuleElement
+ - OML Resource

+and with 6 specializations:
+ - OML ReifiedRelationshipInstanceDomain
+ - OML ReifiedRelationshipInstanceRange
+ - OML ScalarDataPropertyValue
+ - OML SingletonInstance
+ - OML StructuredDataPropertyValue
+ - OML UnreifiedRelationshipInstanceTuple

+# 5.2 OML Descriptions Glossary of 11 Concrete Definitions {#oml-descriptions-concrete-glossary}

+# 5.2.1 OML Descriptions Glossary of 11 Schema Concrete Definitions {#oml-descriptions-schema-concrete-glossary}

 ## OML ConceptInstance